Skip to content

 The file must be opened in binary mode (open(path, "wb")).

-Return a fresh Document, optionally populated from data.
+Return a fresh empty document, optionally populated from data.

 • nested mappings become standard [section] blocks (not inline tables);